v1 · Read + Write · No SDK required

 Authorization Header

-Authorization: Bearer sk_BHMGR07
+Authorization: Bearer sk_live_xxxxxxxxxxxxxxxxxxxxxxxx

 ⚠️ Treat your key like a password